 Founded by Ruwangi, STEM Sisters was first initiated at Victoria University in 2017, to attract and celebrate women in Science, Technology, Engineering and Maths (STEM) at Victoria University.
 With the support of Vicotia Univeristy and SSAF funding.
 STEM Sisters was able to organise many events to network female and male students and academics to support female STEM students to achieve career goals at Victoria University.

-There are many Australian STEM organisations, which support women in STEM, but no specific organisation in Australia supports, STEM women of colour, especially migrated STEM women or internationally migrated female students, who are studying STEM related courses.
-These women face even more hurdles, when trying to make these barriers.
+There are many Australian STEM organisations, which support women in STEM, but no specific organisation in Australia supports, STEM women of colour, especially migrated STEM women or international female students, who are studying STEM related courses in Australia and STEM Sisters was initiated to bridge this gap.